micfrost/MoneyCardAPI/README.md

 ## SPRING ACADEMY

-The project is based on a Course from Spring Academy.
+The project is based on a Course from a Spring Academy.